pchetia24/chat-app/README.md

 - the scroll implementation on the chat component isn't working, even though I set overflow: auto.
 If time permitted I would have debugged it.
 - would have made further improvements on css, html such as accessibility aria roles/ labels
+- I would have also added a highlight on selecting the user to chat with to make it the selection visible.